moneroexamples/openmonero/README.md

 from, and originally developed by https://mymonero.com/.

 However, MyMonero's backend is closed source.
-Thus for Open Monero, the open sourced backand was developed from scratch.
-As such it is open source, free to use, host and modify by anybody.
+Thus for Open Monero, the open sourced backend was developed from scratch.
+As such it is open sourced, free to use, host and modify by anybody.

 ## Scrap notes